-- All surfaces in the resident room/zone should be cleaned and disinfected at least daily and when visibly contaminated.
-These include high-touch items; bedrails, bedside tables, light switches, remote controls, commodes, doorknobs, sinks, surfaces and equipment close to the resident (e.g., walking frames, sticks, phone or other mobile device). - Handrails and table tops in facility communal areas, along with nurses station counter tops and equipment require regular cleaning - Cohort areas and clinical rooms must be cleaned and disinfected at least daily and when visibly contaminated and a documented cleaning schedule should be available to confirm this.
+- All surfaces in the resident room/zone of people who have infectious COVID-19 should be cleaned and disinfected at least daily and when visibly contaminated.
+These include hightouch items; bedrails, bedside tables, light switches, remote controls, commodes, doorknobs, sinks, surfaces and equipment close to the resident (e.g., walking frames, sticks, phone or other mobile device); - 2.
+Handrails and table tops in facility communal areas, along with nurses' station counter tops and equipment require regular cleaning; - 3.
+Cohort areas and clinical rooms must be cleaned and disinfected at least daily and when visibly contaminated and a documented cleaning schedule should be available to confirm this.